arowM/haskell-bookkeeping/README.md

 # Haskell-bookkeeping

 A module for bookkeeping by double entry.
-This module provides a way to do bookkeeping programmatically, and export it as a CSV format file.
+This module provides a way to do bookkeeping programmatically.

 ## Example